30 Key Cybersecurity Statistics to Be Aware of in 2023

-2. Recent cybersecurity breach data shows that 93% of companies have had an experience with unauthorized cloud apps usage.
+2. Recent cybersecurity breach data shows that 93% of companies experienced unauthorized use of cloud apps.

 Cloud storage has become the standard for almost every industry.
 From software development firms to car manufacturers, 93% of companies have had to deal with someone accessing their cloud-stored data and apps without permission.
-The situation is similar with private cloud users: cyber security stats show that 82% of them have had a similar negative experience.
+The situation is similar to private cloud users: cybersecurity stats show that 82% have had a similar negative experience.

-In case you’re wondering how common cyber attacks are in the business world, the answer is pretty common.
-The vast majority of organizations reported being the victim of a successful cyber attack in 2018.
+In case you’re wondering how common cyberattacks are in the business world, the answer is pretty common.
+The vast majority of organizations reported being the victim of a successful cyberattack during the last year.

-4. 93.7% of organizations in Spain were affected by at least one successful attack in the last 12 months.
+4. A whopping 93.9% of Mexican organizations were affected by at least one successful cyber-attack in 2019.

-Cyber security incidents have affected almost all of Spain’s organizations.
-A whopping 93.7% of them report falling victim to at least one successful cyber attack in the last 12 months.
-The list of the top five most-affected countries also includes Saudi Arabia (91.5%), Colombia (87.9%), Turkey (87.8%), and Japan (85.7%).
+Cybersecurity incidents have affected almost all of Mexico’s organizations in 2019.
+A whopping 93.9% of them reported falling victim to at least one successful cyberattack in the last 12 months that year.
+The list of the top five most-affected countries also includes Spain (87.5%), Italy (85.7%), Colombia (83.9%), and China (83.9%).

 7. Some industries take up to 287 days to detect an attack.